Seananigans/fullstack-nanodegree-vm/vagrant/tournament/README.md

+# Tournament Results
+This repository uses postgresql to manage a Swiss tournament style tracking.

+## Installation

+## Usage

+First create the database by starting up posgresql and executing the following command:
+`CREATE DATABASE tournament;`

+Set up the tables in the database by running the code in `tournament.sql`.

+Then test the program using:
+`python tournament_test.py`

+The test program should verify that the below functions are working properly.

+* deleteMatches()
-Clear all scores from a tournament to restart the tournament with the same players by using: deleteMatches()
+	- Clear all scores from a tournament to restart the tournament with the same players.

+* deletePlayers()
-Clear the tournament to start with new players by using: deletePlayers()
+	- Clear the tournament to start with new players.

-Register Players in a tournament using: registerPlayer(player_name)
+* registerPlayer(player_name)
+	- Register a player in the tournament.

+* countPlayers()
-Count the number of players using: countPlayers()
+	- Count the number of players in the tournament.

+* playerStandings()
-Get the player standings using: playerStandings()
+	- Get the player standings.

+* reportMatch(id_of_winner, id_of_loser)
-Update the tournament results by reporting the winner and loser of a match using: reportMatch(id_of_winner, id_of_loser)
+	- Update the tournament results by reporting the winner and loser of a match.

+* swissPairings()
-Get the pairings for the next matches using: swissPairings()
+	- Get the pairings for the next matches.